-The myth says that the old king Fir Bolg was ruled, died, and was buried here.
-But the most well-known story surrounding the hill focus on St. Patrick, Irelands’ most famous hero.
+The myth says that the old king Fir Bolg ruled, died, and was buried here.
+But the most well-known story surrounding the hill focus on St. Patrick, Ireland’s most famous hero.

 During a pagan holiday, when no fires were allowed to be lit in view of the Hill of Tara, St. Patrick climbed to the top of the Hill of Slane.
 Here he lit a paschal fire, defying the pagan king, Laoghaire, who was celebrating at Tara.

-This marked the start of St. Patricks campaign to overthrow pagan traditions and make Christianity the main religion of Ireland.
-Because of this, the Hill of Slane has become a pilgrimage site for Christians traveling Ireland.
+This marked the start of St. Patrick’s campaign to overthrow pagan traditions and make Christianity the main religion of Ireland.
+Because of this, the Hill of Slane has become a pilgrimage site for Christians traveling to Ireland.
 But don’t worry, there are rarely more than a handful of people there.

-The Hill of Slane is just 40 minutes north of Dublin, nearby Newgrange and the Hill of Tara.
-And the legends, history, ruins make it a worthy addition to any road trip through Ireland.
+The Hill of Slane is just 40 minutes north of Dublin, nearby Newgrange, and the Hill of Tara.
+And the legends, history, and ruins make it a worthy addition to any road trip through Ireland.

 Day trips from Dublin to Northern Ireland

 Belfast is the capital and main city of Northern Ireland.
-It’s an interesting place to understand better the differences between both Irelands and learn about their history.
-You can reach Belfast from Dublin in about 2 hours by car and then have the full day to visit the city.
+It’s an exciting place to understand better the differences between both Irelands and learn about their history.
+You can reach Belfast from Dublin in about 2 hours by car and then have the whole day to visit the city.

 In Belfast, the most popular things to do include:

-- Titanic experience – the birthplace of titanic is now a very popular museum.
-Opened in 2012 it’s a monument to Belfast’s maritime heritage on the site of the former Harland & Wolff shipyard where the Titanic was built.
+- Titanic experience – the birthplace of the titanic is now a top-rated museum and one of the most famous landmarks in Belfast.
+Opened in 2012, it’s a monument to Belfast’s maritime heritage on the site of the former Harland & Wolff shipyard where the Titanic was built.

 - the Crumlin Road Gaol – former prison situated on the Crumlin Road and the only Victorian prison remaining in Northern Ireland.
 It’s a very interesting tour.

-- touring around the center – You can do this on your own roaming around town, visiting the city hall, the peace wall, St. George market, the big fish and a few others.
-Or you can do an organized tour which is always fun, interesting and give you an insight into the things you are seeing.
-This one on the history of the troubles looks particularly interesting.
+- tour around the center – You can do this on your own, roaming around town, visiting the city hall, the peace wall, the St. George market, the big fish, and a few others.
+Or you can do an organized tour which is always fun, and interesting and give you an insight into the things you are seeing.
+This one on the history of the troubles looks fascinating.

 Patrick Muntzinger of German Backpacker

-No trip to Ireland is complete without a visit at Giant’s Causeway – the dramatic rock formations on the coast of Northern Ireland.
-For hundreds of years, the polygonal columns of basalt (resulting from a volcanic eruption) were a mystery and even though the mystery regarding its creation is resolved by now, the unique cliffs attract and impress millions of tourists (for good reason!).
+No trip to Ireland is complete without a visit to Giant’s Causeway – the dramatic rock formations on the coast of Northern Ireland.
+For hundreds of years, the polygonal columns of basalt (resulting from a volcanic eruption) were a mystery, and even though the mystery regarding its creation is resolved now, the unique cliffs attract and impress millions of tourists (for a good reason!).

 by Chrisoula Manika of Historic European Castles

-Originally erected by a salmon fisherman in 1755 (in order to reach the single fisherman’s cottage located on Carrick-a-Rede Island) this picturesque rope bridge, suspended over the Atlantic Ocean, is now a National Trust tourist attraction that receives almost half a million visitors per year!
+Originally erected by a salmon fisherman in 1755 (to reach the single fisherman’s cottage located on Carrick-a-Rede Island), this picturesque rope bridge, suspended over the Atlantic Ocean, is now a National Trust tourist attraction that receives almost half a million visitors per year!

-Not only is the walk across the Carrick-a-Rede bridge exhilarating, but the views across the ocean and down the cliffside are absolutely breath-taking.
+The walk across the Carrick-a-Rede bridge is exhilarating, and the views across the ocean and down the cliffside are breathtaking.
 Stand on the bridge, letting the breeze run through your hair while listening to the waves crashing below you – it’s simply magical!